 CONTRABAND

 CONTRABAND, visually explores how the industry of slavery laid the blueprint for drug crimes, curb culture, and mass incarceration in Black communities.
 This project draws from research at the American Antiquarian Society where I used ephemera and manuscripts to visualize the economics of the transatlantic slave trade.
 I am working to unpack historical connections visually; sometimes words fail me.
-CONTRABAND will be the culmination of this research and analysis in the form of large scale screen prints, woodblock prints, and animation.
+CONTRABAND will be the culmination of this research and analysis in the form of community actions, printmaking, installation, music and animation.
 Below are the first completed prints in the series.

 Free my Twin, Fuk da Law, πŸš”πŸ”«, screen print on paper, 23”x33”, edition of 13, printed in 2020.
 (Photos of artworks by Karen Philippi)